petterthowsen/Zen/README.md

 # Run the project
 dotnet run --project src/Zen

-# to build and run, a helper script 'zen.sh' exists which will drop you in a Zen REPL.
+# to build and run, a helper script 'zen.sh' exists which starts a REPL.
 ./zen.sh

 # alternatively, you can pass a file